ibpdas/macrocycle-ai-agent/README.md

 ## Prototype Learnings & Policy Insights

 **MacroCycle** was built to understand and demonstrate both the potential and challenges of AI-driven data agents.
 It shows how **bounded autonomy**, **provenance**, and **human oversight** are essential for responsible innovation.
-It highlights the importance of **metdadata, data lineage, interoperability, and human oversight** as prerequisites for deploying AI tools safely in public sector domains.
+It highlights the importance of **data acqusition, metdadata, data lineage, interoperability** as prerequisites for deploying AI tools safely and effectively in public sector domains.

 ---